Monica Esparza

 Diné

-She is from the Navajo Nation Reservation; Fort Defiance, AZ.
+Natasha Bowman is from the Navajo Nation Reservation; Fort Defiance, AZ.
 She currently resides in Rio Rancho, NM.
 Her clans are Red Running into Water and Meadow People.
 Natasha is committed to helping birthing people feel empowered through their pregnancies, labor/postpartum period and through their breastfeeding or chest feeding journeys.
 Birth services should be accessible to everyone and not considered a luxury.

-Julia Hall (Hoki Pah), BA
+Julia Wall (Hoki Pah), BA

 Health Administrator